 At this point, an application is generally made by either party to transfer the proceedings into the Commercial Court list.

 vi Exchange of further pleadings

 In invalidity proceedings, no statement of claim is delivered as the petition is accompanied by the particulars of objection.
 The next step is for the proprietor of the patent to deliver a defence to the petition and particulars of objection.
-A defendant who, under Section 57 of the Irish Patents Act, counterclaims for revocation shall deliver with his or her counterclaim the Particulars of Objection to the validity of the patent on which he or she relies in support of the counterclaim.25
+A defendant who, under Section 57 of the Patents Act, counterclaims for revocation shall deliver with his or her counterclaim the particulars of objection to the validity of the patent on which he or she relies in support of the counterclaim.27

 After the defence (or, if applicable, the reply to defence) is delivered, the pleadings are considered to be closed.

 General procedural rules regarding discovery are set out in Order 31 of the Rules of the Superior Courts (RSC).
 Under Irish law, either party to litigation may seek discovery of documents that are or have been in the 'possession, power or procurement' of the other party.

 Discovery is generally agreed or ordered by reference to categories of documents, and reasons must be set out regarding why each category of documents meets the criteria of relevance and necessity.